 KL: I used to always write to music.
 Usually metal with a little rock, country and Eminem sprinkled in.
 Devil Driver, Chimaira, Hatebreed, stuff like that really got me going.
 Lately I’ve been doing a lot of my writing in public and listening to nothing but the background noise of whatever’s going on around me.

 KB: What’s your first sentence going to be?

 KL: I don’t know.
-Shit, I don’t even know if I’m going to write it in first or third person.
+Hell, I don’t even know if I’m going to write it in first or third person.
 Or if my lead is going to be male or female haha.
 I am leaning toward third person female though.
 But I do know what the first scene is going to be.
 One of my greatest (irrational) fears brought to the page and I’m hoping to keep it pedal to the metal from there.
 If my idea, and that’s all it really is at this point, stays even close to it’s origin, this story will have a heavy emphasis on the dark and all the nastiness and fear and emotion that the dark can bring.
 How’s that for a vague teaser?

 KB: If all goes well, you’ll come out of this with the lion’s share of the first draft of your debut novel.
 Of the various authors you have read, whose debut do you find most impressive?

 KL: Excellent question.
 I’ve got a few.
 Off Season by Jack Ketchum is my first choice.
 But I’ll also throw The Cellar by Richard Laymon in there.
 Knockemstiff by Donald Ray Pollack.
 I’m sure I’m missing a ton of great ones.
 And though Carrie was King’s debut I think I read somewhere that The Long Walk was actually the first novel he completed.
 That book ranks very near my favorites with King and just books overall.
-I love that fucking book.
+I love that book.

 Kerry G.S.
 Lipp Interviews Kevin Bufton